geilerloui/Signal-processing/digital-signal-processing/Module-3 Part 1 - Basics of Fourier Analysis.md

 ### 3.1.b The DFT as a change of basis

-We will start with a finite-length signals (i.e. vectors in $\mathbb{C}^N​$)  It turns out that in the space of finite-length signals, the Fourier analysis is just a simple change of basis.
+We will start with a finite-length signals (i.e. vectors in $\mathbb{C}^N$)  It turns out that in the space of finite-length signals, the Fourier analysis is just a simple change of basis.
 To illustrate this, let's see a temporal signal, where we do not notice anything special.

 <img src="images/im45.png" style="height:150px">